kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 resource assignment of containers and pods.
 Resource assignment requests will be simple key-value pairs (*resource-type=class-name*)

+We also extend the CRI protocol to support updates of QoS-class resource assignment of running containers.
+We recognize that currently container runtimes lack the capability to update either of the two types of QoS-class resources we have identified (RDT and blockio).
+However, there is no technical limitation in that and we are planning to implement update support for them in the future.

+We also extend the Kubernetes API to support the assignment of QoS-class resources to applications via PodSpec, and to users and the kube-scheduler to see availability of QoS-class resources on a per-node basis via NodeStatus.

 Container runtime is expected to be aware of all resource types and the classes within.
 The CRI protocol is extended to be able to communicate the available QoS-class resources from the runtime to the client.
 This information includes: